benubah/r-community-explorer/gsoc_weekly.md

  4. The web page has been deployed usng Github pages and is now available here: [R-Ladies dashboard](https://benubah.github.io/r-community-explorer/rladies.html)

+ 5. Added some more code to my pull request to rladies/meetupr package based on request from the authors.

 ### Week 3.

 Use Javascript to connect CSV/JSON data to dashboard and produce visualizations